yc3136/vocabloom/docs/product-requirements.md

 ---

-### Milestone 2: User Account Management
+### Milestone 2: User Account Management & Flashcards

 #### Functional Requirements (User Stories)

+**User Account Management:**
 - **FR-2.1:** As a new user, I can register for an account using email/password or OAuth, so I can access personalized features.
 - **FR-2.2:** As a returning user, I can log in securely to access my account and saved content.
 - **FR-2.3:** As an authenticated user, I can view a chronological history of my past translations.
 - **FR-2.4:** As an authenticated user, I can bookmark or save specific translations for future reference.
 - **FR-2.5:** As an authenticated user, I can update my account settings (change password, update email, delete account).
 - **FR-2.6:** As a user, I can log out and have my session expire after inactivity for security.

+**Flashcard System:**
+- **FR-2.7:** After each translation lookup, I can create a flashcard that includes the original word, translated word, and example sentences.
+- **FR-2.8:** As a user, I can view and manage all my created flashcards in a dedicated dashboard.
+- **FR-2.9:** As a user, I can select from multiple example sentences when creating flashcards.
+- **FR-2.10:** As a user, I can customize flashcard appearance (colors, fonts, layout) using predefined templates.
-- **FR-2.7:** As a user, I can provide feedback or report issues from within my account.
+- **FR-2.11:** As a user, I can organize flashcards into collections or categories.
-- **FR-2.8:** As a user, I can export my translation history and saved content for privacy and transparency.
+- **FR-2.12:** As a user, I can delete or edit existing flashcards.

 #### Non-Functional Requirements
 - **Security & Privacy:** User data is securely stored and managed, with encryption at rest and in transit.
 No personal data is shared with third parties.
+- **Performance:** Flashcard generation should complete within 5 seconds.
+- **Usability:** Flashcard interface should be intuitive for creation and management.
-- **Analytics:** Track user activity (e.g., logins, translations generated, content saved) to inform product improvements.
+- **Analytics:** Track user activity (e.g., logins, translations generated, flashcards created) to inform product improvements.
 - **Scalability:** System is improved to support a moderate increase in concurrent users and data volume.

 ---